- Naomi Stephens

 Organic cotton stuffed animals are a great way to teach your children about sustainability while still providing them with something they’ll love.

-Organic cotton is made without pesticides or chemicals, ensuring that your child’s toys are healthy and safe.
+Organic cotton is made without pesticides or chemicals, ensuring your child’s toys are healthy and safe.

 7. Eco-Friendly Craft Kits

-Eco-friendly craft kits are an excellent way to teach your children about sustainability and resource conservation.
-From seed-bombing kits made with all natural materials to weaving looms crafted out of recycled plastic, there’s something for everyone.
+Eco-friendly craft kits are an excellent way to teach children about sustainability and resource conservation.
+There's something for everyone, from seed-bombing kits made with all-natural materials to weaving looms crafted out of recycled plastic.
 Craft kits can be a great way to get creative while teaching your child the importance of living sustainably.

-Playdough and clay are a classic form of playtime fun that can be made from renewable resources.
+Playdough and clay are classic forms of playtime fun that can be made from renewable resources.
 Non-toxic playdough is a great way to encourage creativity while teaching your children about sustainable practices without chemical exposure.
-And natural clay is perfect for creating all kinds of works of art—from figurines to jewelry!
+And natural clay is perfect for creating all kinds of art—from figurines to jewelry!

 9. Solar Powered Toys

-By opting for solar powered cars and robots, you can show your kids that even toys can be eco-friendly!
-And with all kinds of solar powered gadgets available on the market, you’re sure to find something your child will love.
+You can show your kids that even toys can be eco-friendly by opting for solar-powered cars and robots!
+And with all kinds of solar-powered gadgets available on the market, you will find something your child will love.

 10. Rubber duckies

-Rubber duckies may not be the first thing that come to mind when thinking of sustainable toys, but depending on the materials used, they can be a great, eco-friendly option for playtime.
-Rubber duckies made with natural rubber are safe for young children and won't release any harmful toxins or volatile organic compounds into the air.
+Rubber duckies may not be the first thing that comes to mind when thinking of sustainable toys, but depending on the materials used, they can be a fantastic, eco-friendly option for playtime.
+Rubber duckies made with natural rubber are safe for young children and won't release harmful toxins or volatile organic compounds into the air.

 11. Sippy cups

-Sippy cups may not be a traditional toy, they are necessary to help your child transition from bottle or breastfeeding.
+Sippy cups may not be a traditional toy, but they are necessary to help your child transition from bottle to breastfeeding.

 By choosing sippy cups made with renewable materials, like bamboo instead of plastic, you can ensure that your child's sippy cup is also an eco-friendly option.

-Bamboo is a sustainable material that requires minimal maintenance and is naturally resistant to pests and disease
+Bamboo is a sustainable material that requires minimal maintenance and is naturally resistant to pests and diseases.

 12. Handmade toys

 Wholesome and sustainable playtime doesn’t have to break the bank.
-Handmade toys are a great way to add an extra special touch to your child’s toy collection.
+Handmade toys are a great way to add a special touch to your child’s toy collection.

 FAQ'S